 Horsing Around with Arapahoe County Sheriff Office’s mounted Unit @ArapahoeSO

 Kelly in sleep shades and mask turns her head to her right while she brushes a white horse named Booger with her left hand.
-Booger is sticking his tongue out.
+Booger is

 Monday August 3 students and staff at the Colorado Center for the Blind met up with members of the Arapahoe County Sheriff Offices Mounted Unit at nearby Sterne Park.
 When Lt.
 Rich Anselmi, the unit’s commander first contacted Executive Director Julie Deden a while back about planning something together, Julie immediately reacted that it sounded like a lot of fun.
 She probably meant it would be fun for the students, too.